juzu/juzu/README.md

 - handle internal error correctly
 - think about doing a "debug" portlet that would cooperate with juzu portlets
 - weld declared beans and instance always have the Singleton scope and ignore the class setting
+- response : handle mime type
+- no files to compile -> javac message : see why

 # Deploy on